Fawzi al-Qawuqji: Early life

 Fawzi al-Qawuqji was born in 1890 into a Turkmen family in the city of Tripoli, which was then part of the Ottoman Empire.
+He was the son of Abd al-Majid al-Qawuqji, who served in the Ottoman Army, and Fatima al-Rifa'i.
+He was the great-grandson of the Lebanese Muslim scholar and jurist Abu al-Mahasin al-Qawuqji.

 In 1912, he graduated from the military academy in Istanbul.
 Gilbert Achcar has described him as "Arab nationalism's leading military figure in the interwar period ... served as a commander in all the Arab national battles of the period."

 World War I

 He served as a captain (Yuzbashi) in the 12th Ottoman corps garrison in Mosul, and in several battles during the First World War, including at Qurna in Iraq and at Beersheba in Ottoman Palestine.
 He was decorated with the Ottoman Majidi Medal for his role in these battles.
 He was also awarded the German Iron Cross, second class, for his bravery in the battle around Nabi Samwil.
 The book O Jerusalem! claims he fought alongside General Otto von Kreiss's Prussian unit during this period.
 Al-Qawuqji conducted infiltrations behind British lines to report back directly to General Otto Liman von Sanders, and in his operations, he served as special assistant to a cavalry officer, a certain von Leyser.
 When his loyalty as an Ottoman officer was questioned because of his Arab origins, von Leyser wrote a letter in his defense, which states:

 This is to confirm that First Lieutenant Fawzi Bey served with me in his capacity as companion and aide from 1/3/16 until 12/5/17.
 I can testify to the fact that he offered outstanding service to his country during this period and distinguished himself with unusual energy and experience.
 (H)e is of good character and intelligent and perceptive, and he has perfected the German language in a few months in a way that has amazed everyone.